-The pandemic has affected everyone’s daily lives and has even deprived us of access to national, regional and provincial parks during the containment period.
-From you to me, nature contributes greatly to our physical and moral health!
+The pandemic has affected everyone’s daily lives and has even deprived us of access to national, regional and provincial parks during the lockdown.
+From you to me, nature contributes to our physical and mental health immensely!

-How was it possible for me, a Montrealer by adoption, to recharge my batteries despite the closure of the regions and the urban parks being stormed during the nice weather?
+How can I, a Montrealer by adoption, recharge my batteries despite the closure of Quebec’s regional travel destinations and urban parks being stormed during the nice weather?

-We often forget it, but Montreal is an island that abounds in little natural spots where it is possible to disconnect from the stress of the city.
-As a native of Reunion Island, we are used to touring the island on Sundays, picnicking and stopping wherever we want.
-So why not take a van tour of the island of Montreal?
+We often forget it, but Montreal is an island rich in hidden gems of nature where it is possible to disconnect from the stressors of city life.
+As a native of Réunion Island, I am used to touring the island on Sundays, picnicking and stopping wherever we want.
+So why do the same here, a not take a van tour of the island of Montreal?

 ¤ The Island of Montreal in numbers